Brushless, hub-less, almost part-less… And fundamentally – oil-free.

 The DiskDrive™ is extremely simple to use and compatible with a range of commercially available electronic speed controllers (ESCs).
 The three-phase sensorless brushless motor architecture allows you to choose the control method most relevant to your application.

-The suggested operational voltage is 16V, this can be adjusted for higher thrust applications, or lower power attitude control of your submarine.
+The suggested operational voltage is 16V – providing 30N of thrust.
+This can be adjusted for higher thrust applications, or lower power attitude control of your submarine.
 The design of the thruster allows for modular installations that can immediately provide a user with double the power without any additional development.